Rolling hairpin replication: MVM right-end origin

-The right-end hairpin of MVM contains 248 nucleotides organized into a cruciform shape.
-This region is almost perfectly basepaired, with just three unpaired bases at the axis and a mismatched region positioned 20 nucleotides from the axis.
-A three nucleotide insertion, AGA or TCT, on one strand separates opposing pairs of NS1 binding sites, creating a 36 basepair-length palindrome that can assume an alternate cruciform configuration.
-This configuration is expected to destabilize the duplex, which facilitates its ability to function as a hinge.
-The mismatch of the unpaired bases, rather than the three-nucleotide sequence itself, may help to promote instability of duplex DNA.
+The right-end hairpin of MVM is 248 nucleotides in length and organized into a cruciform shape.
+This region is almost perfectly basepaired, with three unpaired bases at the "axis" (the "head" of the cruciform) and a mismatched region 20 nucleotides from the axis at the "right" end of the cruciform.
+There, a three nucleotide insertion, AGA or TCT, on one strand separates opposing pairs of NS1 binding sites, which creates a 36 basepair-length palindrome that can assume an alternate cruciform configuration.
+This configuration is expected to destabilize the duplex, which facilitates its ability to function as a hinge during replication.
+The mismatch of the unpaired bases, rather than the three-nucleotide sequence itself, may help to promote the instability of the duplex.

-Fully-duplex linear forms of the right-end hairpin sequence also function as NS1-dependent origins.
-For many parvoviral telomeres, however, only an initiator binding site next to the nick site is required for the origin function so that the minimal sequences required for nicking are less than 40 basepairs in length.
-For MVM, the minimal right-end origin is around 125 basepairs in length and includes most of the hairpin sequence because at least three recognition elements are involved: the nick site 5′-CTWWTCA-3′ (element 1), positioned seven nucleotides upstream from a duplex NS1-binding site (element 2) that is oriented to have the attached NS1 complex extending over the nick site, and a second NS1-binding site (element 3), which is adjacent to the hairpin axis.
+The complete duplex linear forms of the right-end hairpin sequence double as NS1-dependent origins.
+For many parvoviral telomeres, however, only an initiator binding site next to a nick site is required for there to be a functional origin.
+That way, less than 40 base pairs are required for nicking.
+For MVM, the right-end origin is a minimum of around 125 base pairs.
+Three recognition elements in the origin are involved, including the nick site 5′-CTWWTCA-3′ (element 1), which is seven nucleotides upstream from a duplex NS1-binding site (element 2) that is oriented to position the attached NS1 complex over the nick site.
+The third element is another NS1-binding site adjacent to the hairpin's axis that is more than 120 base pairs away from the nick site but still required for NS1-mediated cleavage because it stabilizes interactions between NS1 and DNA.

-The second binding site is over 100 basepairs away from the nick site but is required for NS1-mediated cleavage.
-In vivo, there is slight variation in the position of the nick, plus or minus one nucleotide, with one position preferred.
-During nicking, this site is likely exposed as a single strand and is potentially stabilized as a minimal stem-loop by the tetranucleotide inverted repeats to the sides of the site.
+In vivo, the position of the nick varies by one nucleotide, with one position preferred.
+During nicking, the preferred site is likely exposed as a single strand and possibly stabilized as a stem-loop by the inverted repeats to the sides of the site.
 Optimal forms of the NS1-binding site contain at least three tandem copies of the 5′-ACCA-3′ sequence.
-Modest alterations to these motifs only have a small effect on affinity, which suggests that each tetranucleotide motif is recognized by different molecules in the NS1 complex.
-The NS1-binding site that positions NS1 over the nick site in the right-end origin is a high affinity site.
+Modest alterations to these sequences have little effect on NS1's ability to bind to them, indicating that different molecules in the NS1 complex recognize the different 5′-ACCA-3′ motifs.
+Consequently, the NS1-binding site that positions NS1 over the nick site in the right-end origin is considered a high affinity site despite having the suboptimal sequence 5′-(ACCA)(ACTG)A(ACCA)-3′.